Florida Personal Injury Claim Special Damages

 When filing a personal injury claim, most people seek to maximize their financial recovery to cover the expenses resulting from the accident and their injuries.
 Experienced personal injury attorneys regularly help injured victims calculate the damages associated with their personal injury claims.
 Depending on the impacts of the injuries, victims may be entitled to both general and special damages.

 General damages include the intangible suffering associated with your claim.
 These damages may include the physical pain you endure along with any emotional trauma or distress resulting from the accident.
-On the other hand, special damages include tangible economic damages that are easy to quantify and calculate.
+On the other hand, special damages in a personal injury lawsuit include tangible economic damages that are easy to quantify and calculate.
 That is when you have the assistance of a skilled personal injury attorney guiding you through the legal process.

 Personal Injury Medical Expenses